 - Load and resource balance model

-- Pro-forma financial model
+- · Pro-forma financial model

 - Load and supply visualizer

 - Load forecast model

-MCE staff has reviewed the RESOLVE model and finds the baseline assumptions to be incompatible with MCE's underlying goals of voluntarily exceeding California's Renewable Portfolio Standard, supporting California Air Resources Board emissions targets, and achieving MCE's more stringent target of a GHG free portfolio.
+MCE staff has reviewed the RESOLVE model and finds the baseline assumptions to be incompatible with MCE's underlying goal of voluntarily exceeding California's Renewable Portfolio Standard and MCE's more stringent targets toward a GHG free portfolio.
 MCE's Preferred Portfolio planning assumptions are centered on the goal of matching hourly deliveries of renewable and carbon free generation to MCE's hourly load shape before contracting for GHG emitting resources.
-The Clean Net Short methodology does not properly account for how wholesale energy transactions are scheduled and their associated delivery structures under industry best practices.
+The Clean Net Short methodology does not properly account for certain products and transactions and their associated delivery structures.

-The primary difference between MCE's portfolio modeling approach and the RESOLVE model is that MCE does not focus on production cost modeling as the primary objective.
-MCE prefers to select supply options based first on GHG impacts, secondly on matching CAISO revenue from generation with CAISO load scheduling costs, and then on its experience and forecast of prices offered in the competitive marketplace rather than as determined by a simplified optimization model populated with administratively determined planning assumptions.
+Unlike the RESOLVE model that does not take pricing into account, MCE also prefers to select supply options based on its experience and view of prices offered in the competitive marketplace rather than as determined by a simplified optimization model populated with administratively determined planning assumptions.